antiv/demo_localization/README.md

-# Demo App - Language Support
+# Demo App - Language and Theme Support

-This is a demo app that demonstrates language support using `easy_localisation` package along with a custom language loader to load languages from a URL.
+This is a demo app that demonstrates language and theme support using the `easy_localisation` package along with a custom language loader to load languages from a URL.
+It also includes a feature to load `ThemeData` from a server and switch between different themes.

 ## Installation